fanoframework/fanoframework.github.io/working-with-views/index.md

 ## Compose view from one or more view partials

 View partial is basically any class which implements `IViewPartial` interface.
 This interface has only one method `partial()` that implementor must provide.
+Given template path and view parameters, `partial()` method implementation must returns view content as string with any variable placeholders replaced with actual values.

 ```
 (*!------------------------------------------------